mark-hahn/csyn/README.md

 CSYN will be written in JS ES6 so it will be effectively written in CSYN.

-When stored as a csym file the file suffix will be `.CSYN`.
+When stored as a CSYN file the file suffix will be `.csyn`.

 ### Why switch from Coffeescript